permitio/permit-cli/README.md

 For example, you could describe:

-- A SaaS application with different user types
+- A CRM SaaS application with different user types
-- A microservices architecture with service-to-service communication
+- Baseline WordPress policy with extended self-service capabilities
 - A file storage system with different access levels
-- A multi-tenant application with tenant isolation
+- Internal ticket management system for production teams

 The AI will generate appropriate resources, roles, and permissions based on your description.
 The generated policy will be displayed in a table format showing the resources, actions, roles, and permissions.
 You can then approve or reject the generated policy.